NicelyCla/NicelyCla/README.md

 # About mə
-Master's student in computer engineering, University of Parma
+Penetration Tester and Deep Learning enthusiast.
+Currently master's student in computer engineering, University of Parma
 - 📫 How to reach me: praticoclaudio@gmail.com
 - ⚡ Fun fact: my depression is fun